Friday November 1, 2019 6:33 AM -- Closing of October

 as "Daylight Time" which has us unsure which is actually

-Time, which is the time it'd be if we didn't mess with the clock.
+Time, the time it'd be if we stopped messing with the clock.
 Oh,

 and let's definitely count impeachment among our batch of